 The problem that can be faced with full-face masks is that they are too comfortable.
 Traditional masks make breathing harder as you have to clamp down on the mouthpiece and suck air through the snorkel and mouth.
 Review the time you’ve been snorkeling without taking your head out of the water to make sure you exchange the air in your mask regularly.

 Full face snorkel goggles are a lot more comfortable as they cover nose and mouth which leads to snorkelers staying out a lot longer.
 This could cause snorkelers to get tired and exhausted and due to flatter breathing there could be a build-up of CO 2 in the mask.
 This in combination with the exhaustion from the long snorkeling could cause accidents and even lead to drownings.

 Know Your Stuff and the Dangers of CO 2

 Always be aware of all the important information, such as how to defog your mask, how to fit it on your face properly, etc., so that it doesn’t cause discomfort or blur your vision during your dive.
 Learn how to loosen and tighten the straps easily so that you can remove the mask easily in case of emergencies.

 Are Full-Face Snorkel Masks Safe to Use?

-With full-faced snorkel masks, the most important thing is to be aware of all the risks involved and how to combat them.
+With a full-faced snorkel mask, the most important thing is to be aware of all the risks involved and how to combat them.

 Make sure you take care of the following things: